vstoykovbg/jb/README.md

 # How Jason Bourne Stores His Bitcoin in 2020

-WarpWalelt is so 2014.
-Now, Jason Bourne is using Doubleslow and Steghide.
+[WarpWalelt](http://maxtaco.github.io/bitcoin/2014/01/16/how-jason-bourne-stores-his-bitcoin/) is so 2014.
+Now, Jason Bourne is using [Doubleslow](https://github.com/vstoykovbg/doubleslow) and [Steghide](http://steghide.sourceforge.net/).

 Shortcomings of WarpWallet:

 - JavaScript in the browser is inefficient compared with Python
 - It requires too little CPU/RAM resources (about 2 seconds when implemented in Python on i3-2100)
 - The result is uncompressed Bitcoin address (it would be better to get BIP39 seed at the output instead, or at least compressed address)

-The storage system should should:
+## Our criteria for a secure storage system:

 (1) Prevent others from stealing your coin

 (2) Avoid accidental loss

 (3) Be low-cost

 (4) Be globally accessible

 ## Obscurity with steganography